kernelkit/infix/doc/scripting.md

 [sysrepocfg][4] can be used to interact with the YANG models when logged in to infix.
 Thus, *set config*, *read config*, *read status* and *RPC* can be conducted using sysrepocfg for supported YANG models.
+It is possible to make configuration changes by operating on the *startup* database.

 See [sysrepocfg][4] for information.
 Examples below will utilize